-East Columbus Magnet Academy operates on a nine weeks academic grading period.
-At the midterm of a nine weeks period, any student with a grade of F will receive a midterm progress report.
-Report cards are issued to students at the end of each nine weeks.
-Students are to return the signed report card to the homeroom teacher.
+East Columbus Magnet Academy operates on a nine-week academic grading period.
+At the midterm and end of each nineweek period, parents and guardians are able to find the grades in the Infinite Campus Parent Portal.
 The grading scale approved by the Muscogee County School District is as follows: